 A student's employment contract ends as stated in the MFT Four-Way Clinical Training Agreement.
-The student is responsible for notifying the MFT program within 24 hours of any professional or personal difficulties, which may affect the performance of his or her professional duties and responsibilities.
-The Clinical Training Director will assist any student who is having difficulties and if needed, an action plan will be implemented.
-Early termination is not permitted unless approved by all involved parties, which include the site, the MFT program, the supervisor, and the student.
+The student is responsible for notifying the MFT Program within 24 hours of any professional or personal difficulties, which may affect the performance of their professional duties and responsibilities.
+The Clinical Training Director will assist any student who is having problems, and if needed, an action plan will be implemented.
+Early termination is not permitted unless approved by all involved parties, which include the site, the MFT Program, the supervisor, and the student.

-Upon completion of the clinical training site requirements, students will need the following documentation before leaving their clinical training site.
+Upon completion of the clinical training site requirements, students will need the following documentation before leaving their clinical training site:

-- 1. Complete the BBS "Experience Verification" form and have your supervisor signit. - 2.
+- 1. Complete the BBS Experience Verification form and have your supervisor sign it. - 2.
 Have your supervisor sign off all your clinical hours on your BBS Weekly Summary of Hours Log Forms.
-(Keep these documents in a safe and secure place). - 3.
+Keep these documents in a safe and secure place. - 3.
 Have your supervisor(s) sign off on a final Site Summary Report from Track Your Hours.